Lunar escape systems: Details

-Other issues were that the LESS had to be as light as possible so as not to significantly reduce the cargo capacity of the LEM, and easy to pack into the LM in such a way that it would not interfere with the other cargo.
+The LESS had to be as light as possible so as not to significantly reduce the cargo capacity of the LEM, and easy to pack into the LM in such a way that it would not interfere with the other cargo.
 One consequence was that most designs used detachable legs: the legs would be set up on the lunar surface, the LESS assembled on top of them, and the legs then left behind as the LESS launched.
 This did not directly reduce the mass required, but it did reduce the empty mass of the LESS, which reduced the fuel required to lift it to orbit, which also reduced the thrust required from the engines and the total mass of the design.

 The LESS would pack flat in the side of the LM descent stage, and arms and wires would be provided to allow controlled removal of the LESS and ensure it did not harm the astronaut who was removing it.
 A protective cover also doubled as a sled, so the LESS could be pushed or pulled along the ground to reach a safe launch position prior to assembly.
-The assembly operations were expected to take at least forty-five minutes, with a further two hours for checkout and fuelling before launch.
+The assembly operations were expected to take at least forty-five minutes, with a further two hours for checkout and fueling before launch.
 On long-duration missions the crew might assemble the LESS early in the mission as a precaution.

 Given the cut-down nature of the LESS compared to a typical spacecraft of its era, the primary differences between designs were in propulsion, guidance, navigation and control.

 Propulsion

 Typical LESS designs used flexible fuel tanks so that it could fold flat for storage.
 When the LESS was connected to the LM ascent stage, the flexible tanks would be filled and expand to their full size ready for flight.

 Some LESS designs used a single engine under the center, but many used multiple engines around the edge, typically based on the Apollo reaction control system (RCS) thrusters used for attitude control on the command and service module (CSM) and lunar module (LM).
 These had a thrust of around 100 lbf each, so putting eight thrusters in pairs at the corners of a square gave enough thrust to lift two astronauts to orbit.

-Another benefit of the RCS-based designs was that the RCS thrusters could be fired in bursts as short as ten milliseconds, so instead of complex throttling hardware they could simply be pulsed to adjust the average thrust over time.
+Another benefit of the RCS-based designs was that the RCS thrusters could be fired in bursts as short as ten milliseconds, so instead of complex throttling hardware they could be pulsed to adjust the average thrust over time.
 They could also be used to provide attitude control by varying the firing rate of different thrusters around the edge of the LESS.